czl368/conformation-rotation-project/README.md

 ## Files
 ### Downloading all entries from PDB.ipynb
-extracts pdb files from https://www.rcsb.org/ with resolution < 2 Angstroms in .cif format using biotite
+Extracts pdb files from https://www.rcsb.org/ with resolution < 2 Angstroms in .cif format using biotite

 ### Checking max alt loc.ipynb
-checks the maximum number of alternate locations in a dataset
+Checks the maximum number of alternate locations in a dataset

 ### finalDatasetpkl.tar.gz
-final dataset generated
+Final dataset generated

 ## Data processing
 ### Processing All Files - CIF only.ipynb